How to Create a Static Blog with Cactus

 {% endblock content %}

-At this point we have a simple blog with two main pages, the index page that contains the blog entries, and the blog entry page itself.
+At this point, we have established a simple blog consisting of two main pages: the index page, which displays the blog entries, and the blog entry page itself.

-Go to Cactus window, and click preview button to start the server.
-It will automatically open the browser and open your website.
+Go to the Cactus application window and click the preview button to start the server.
+This will automatically launch your website in the browser.

-Here I will give an example using bootstrap-sass to styling our blog.
-Assuming you are using bower, open terminal, and navigate to the static directory of our project using cd command.
-Then install bootstrap-sass using this command:
+As an example, let’s use bootstrap-sass to style our blog.
+If you’re using Bower, open the terminal, and navigate to the static directory of our project using the cd command.
+Install bootstrap-sass with the following command:

 $ bower install bootstrap-sass-official

-Once the download is complete, you will see a bower_components directory inside the static directory containing bootstrap-sass-official.
+Once the download completes, a bower_components directory will appear inside the static directory, containing bootstrap-sass-official.

 @import "../bower_components/bootstrap-sass-official/assets/stylesheets/_bootstrap";

-Lastly, when your project is ready, you can deploy your project to the live version easily using Amazon S3.
+Finally, when your project is ready for the public, you can easily deploy it to a live environment using Amazon S3.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail